maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

   - orderly
 slug: r-projects
 output: hugodown::hugo_document
-rmd_hash: 3c7c30b525b650d5
+rmd_hash: 5c9efcd2a6747382

 ---

-*I'll be giving a remote keynote talk at the [*Rencontres R*](https://rr2021.sciencesconf.org/program) (French R conference) in two weeks, all in French.* *This blog post is a written version of my presentation, but in English.* *I decided to not [talk](/talks/) about package development for once, but rather about workflows and how to structure & run an analysis.[^1]*
+*I'll be giving a remote keynote talk at the [*Rencontres R*](https://rr2021.sciencesconf.org/program) (French R conference) on July the 12th, all in French.* *This blog post is a written version of my presentation, but in English.* *I decided to not [talk](/talks/) about package development for once, but rather about workflows and how to structure & run an analysis.[^1]*

+*Many thanks to [Christophe Dervieux](https://cderv.rbind.io/) for useful feedback on this post!
+Merci beaucoup !*

 <div class="highlight">